CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 2. Set the `BUILD_CAFFE` variable to `OFF`.
 3. Set the correct `Caffe_INCLUDE_DIRS` and `Caffe_LIBS` paths following [Custom Caffe](#custom-caffe).

+In addition, [peter-uhrig.de/openpose-with-nvcaffe-in-a-singularity-container-with-support-for-multiple-architectures/](http://peter-uhrig.de/openpose-with-nvcaffe-in-a-singularity-container-with-support-for-multiple-architectures/) contains a detailed step-by-step guide to install a portable container with NVCaffe and support for multiple NVidia cards as well as CPU.

 #### Custom OpenCV